-Which teams in our Power Rankings have best chance to reach Final Four?
+Which teams in our Power Rankings have best chance to reach Final Four

 Why they will: Markus Howard is one of the country's most impactful offensive players.
 It's not crazy to imagine the veteran guard putting up 35-plus for four consecutive games on the way to a Final Four run for a Marquette team that's No. 1 in defensive efficiency in Big East action.

 Why they won't: Any magical scenario for Marquette will depend upon the reliability of Theo John, who is averaging 2.3 blocks per game.
-If he's wrestling with foul trouble - too often the norm for him - then the Golden Eagles could lose their vital rim-protector, which could end their time in the NCAA tournament long before the Final Four.
+If he's wrestling with foul trouble -- too often the norm for him -- then the Golden Eagles could lose their vital rim protector, which could end their time in the NCAA tournament long before the Final Four.

 Why they will: With Ethan Happ (17.8 PPG, 10.1 RPG), Wisconsin has bounced back from its 1-3 stretch to start the calendar year and won 12 Big Ten games.
 His passing ability (4.7 APG) creates space on the perimeter for the top 3-point shooting team in the league too.